 - Forced stealth sections

-Marvel’s Spider-Man is a wonderful superhero experience, and arguably the best we’ve ever seen from the wise-cracking webhead.
-Developed by Insomniac Games, the minds behind Sunset Overdrive and Ratchet Clank have crafted a sprawling vision of Manhattan that is simply joyous to swing around in.
+Arguably the best we’ve ever seen from the wise-cracking webhead, Marvel’s Spider-Man is a wonderful superhero experience.
+It has been developed by Insomniac Games, the minds behind Sunset Overdrive and Ratchet Clank, who have crafted a sprawling vision of Manhattan that is simply joyous to swing about in.

-Combat is fast, kinetic and satisfying with ample upgrades and unloackable suits to experiment with as you progress.
-There’s some deep cuts here, whether you’re a fan of Scarlet Spider or the highly-advanced suit from Avengers: Infinity War.
+Combat is fast, kinetic and satisfying, and there are ample upgrades and unlockable suits to experiment with as you progress.
+There are some deep cuts here, whether you’re a fan of Scarlet Spider or the highly-advanced suit from Avengers: Infinity War.

-And we haven’t even mentioned the story, which manages to weave a narrative yearn that shocks and surprises in equal measure.
-It’s excellent, complimented by stellar performances and ending that blows the doors open for a sequel in the coming years.
+All this and we haven’t even mentioned the story yet, which manages to weave a yearning narrative that shocks and surprises in equal measure.
+It’s excellent and is superbly complemented by stellar performances and an ending that leaves the doors open for a sequel.

 Uncharted: The Lost Legacy